aurelia/aurelia.github.io-old/docs/api/templating/index.md

 * `anchorIsContainer: boolean` - No description available.
 * `behaviorInstructions: Array` - No description available.
-* `contentExpression: any` - No description available.
+* `contentExpression: any` - Indicates if this instruction is targeting a text node
 * `elementInstruction: BehaviorInstruction` - No description available.
 * `expressions: Array` - No description available.
 * `injectorId: number` - No description available.
+* `letElement: boolean` - Indicates if this instruction is a let element instruction
 * `lifting: boolean` - No description available.
 * `parentInjectorId: number` - No description available.
 * `providers: Array` - No description available.